LucaIns/website/content/authors/admin/_index.md

 > -- <cite>David Cox</cite>

 <!-- ***I would like to think of myself as a scientist, who happens largely to specialise in the use of statistics*** – David Cox   -->

-#Current positions: Postdoctoral Researcher Fellow at Université de Genève.
-#, Ph.D.
-Candidate in Data Science at Scuola Normale Superiore, and Research Associate at the Italian National Research Council.

-#My  primary  research  interests  concern  robust  statistics  and  high-dimensional modeling.
-#My Ph.D. dissertation is entitled *"Approaches for Outlier Detection in Sparse High-Dimensional Regression Models"*.
-#I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
-#The developed methodologies rely on discrete and continuous optimization methods.
-I am also investigating the use of these tools to analyze the main possible drivers of honey bee colony loss.

 My  primary  research  interests  concern  robust  statistics and high-dimensional modeling.
 I am currently part of the research group of [Stéphane Guerrier](https://www.unige.ch/gsem/en/research/faculty/all/stephane-guerrier/) and [Maria-Pia Victoria-Feser](https://www.unige.ch/gsem/en/research/faculty/all/maria-pia-victoria-feser/) at the [Geneva School of Economics and Management - Université de Genève](https://www.unige.ch/gsem/en/).